Giving: hand research

 NOTICE: Some websites had started reporting 'swine flu death rates', but since far most countries no longer monitor the lab verified number of infections (which is no longer a WHO requirement since july 17), these statistics are no longer informative.

-The official statistics indicate that the 'swine flu death rate' is actually LOWER than seasonal flu, however ... while seasonal flu is known for having a high death toll among the elderly (90% ABOVE the age of 65), a growing number of reports indicates that the H1N1 virus is especially dangerous for young people (90% BELOW the age of 65) + pregnant women!!!
+The official statistics indicate that the 'swine flu death rate' is actually LOWER than seasonal flu, however ... while seasonal flu is known for having a high death toll among the elderly (about 90% ABOVE the age of 65), a growing number of reports indicates that the H1N1 virus is especially dangerous for young people (about 90% BELOW the age of 65) + pregnant women!!!

 More details available at this SWINE FLU Q&A